KoolMan42/ns-covid-case-watcher/README.md

 # DB schema

-Here is the DB schema because in order to use this project your gonna need a sqlite3 file
+Here is the DB schema because in order to use this project

 | name (String/VarChar) | email (String/VarChar) | hasEmailBeenSentToday (Boolean) |
 | ------ | ------ | ------ |